-hey, call him Pegasus.
+They call him Pegasus.
 A winged horse, magnificent and divine.
-Born from mythology, Pegasus strides across the realms of imagination, embodying multiple symbols in its galloping journey.
+Born from mythology, Pegasus strides across the realms of imagination, embodying multiple symbols in his galloping journey.
 He is an immortal creature, ascending from the realm of mere mortal comprehension into a sphere of divine eminence.
-Here is everything you need to know about pegasus symbolism.
+Here’s everything you need to know about Pegasus mythology and why this winged horse Pegasus remains such an enchanting figure today.

 Pegasus Origins: More than a Muse